 No More Hand Cannon, Sniper Rifles, in your IDs

-With Guardian’s Identity, Bungie is also bringing a new feature that’ll allow them to filter any symbols, characters that are not available on the player search box on consoles.
+With Guardian’s Identity, Bungie is also bringing a new feature that’ll allow them to filter any symbols or characters that are not available on the player search box on consoles.
 “This means some of the extended character sets we’ve supported for player names on Steam will no longer be able to be used,” said Gafner, Community Manager at Bungie.
-This is also releasing in early season 15.
+This is also released in early season 15.